NTUwanderer/NASA_Final/server/setup_list/README.md

 b03901078

 ## Outputs
-The first line contains number of users, and the second line contains all users' ids.
+The first line contains u, number of users, and the second line contains all u users' ids.
+The fourth line contains g, number of groups, and g following lines contain u_i number of users in the group, group name (prefix), and all u_i users' ids.

 ### Example
 11<br>